dojokata/book/manuscript/01-enter-the-dojo.md

 #### Disambiguation

-For our purposes dojo simply means a model for developing a learning culture, team by team.

-There are many overloaded terms in technology, service and component, to name a couple obvious ones.
-I'm afraid Dojo and Kata are about to fall into the same bucket.
+There are many overloaded terms in technology, service and component, to name a few.
+I'm afraid dojo is about to fall into the same bucket.
+For our purposes dojo means a model for developing a learning culture, team by team.

 A coding dojo is a well-established concept in which a group of developers will come together to practice their coding chops.
 A variant of this is [Coderetreat](https://www.notion.so/d01f7f4c-f3a2-448b-a545-58885a22d6a5) - where developers follow a series of simple rules to explore problem solving socially and with constraints.
 While coding dojos like this are valuable from a skills development perspective, they tend to focus on a single role such as engineer rather than the whole.
 They also don't incorporate a team's real work, which we'll see is an important quality in the dojo we describe.